-The fair value of the employee services received in exchange for the grant of the options is recognised as an expense with a corresponding increase in share based payment reserve.
 The total expense is recognised over the vesting period, which is the period over which all of the specified vesting conditions are to be satisfied.
 At the end of each period, the entity revises its estimates of the number of options that are expected to vest based on the non-market vesting and service conditions.
 It recognises the impact of the revision to original estimates, if any, in profit or loss, with a corresponding adjustment to equity.